Sewage Backup: What to Do First, Why It Happens, and How to Prevent a Repeat

 Yes.
 Valves need to remain accessible and should be checked periodically so the mechanism can move freely and seal properly.
 If the access cover is buried or blocked, the valve can’t be serviced effectively.
 We’ll show you where it is, what basic upkeep looks like, and when it makes sense to book a professional check.

-Drain Inspection & Cleaning is typically used when you’re dealing with the symptoms listed above.
-The goal is to restore proper function, confirm the root cause, and reduce the chance of recurrence.
-If you’re not sure this is the right service, describe what you’re seeing and we’ll guide you to the correct next step.
+Drain Camera Inspection is usually the right service when the symptoms above match what you are seeing.
+We use the visit to confirm the root cause, restore proper function, and explain what will reduce the chance of a repeat.
+If you are not sure this is the right service, describe what you are seeing and we will guide you to the right next step.

-Is Drain Inspection & Cleaning the right service for my issue?
+Is Drain Camera Inspection the right service for my issue?

 What should I do while I wait for an appointment?